ajp4707/Check-Mate/README.md

 For this release, open Check-Mate.sln in Visual Studio.
 Ensure the VS project has been configured with SFML.
 Run main.cpp.
 After a brief loading period, a GUI will appear with draggable chess pieces and an information tab on the right.

-The game status number is a float ranging from -1 to 1 which indicates the average win rate of children games.
-A 1 represents a 100% white win rate, and a -1 represets a 100% black win rate.
+The game status number is a float ranging from 0 to 1 which indicates the average win rate of children games.
+A 1 represents a 100% win rate (for the color in parentheses), and a 0 represents a draw.
 After a move is played, the most popular next moves from up to 3 children games will be presented.

 On startup (and after a GUI reset), the number after "R-B Load:" is how many milliseconds it took to load in the chess game database.
 Likewise for "Trie Load".
 After a move has been made, the number after "R-B Search:" is how many microseconds it took to calculate the current game status.